Working with reports

 Put the cursor to the right of the semantic attribute in the same line and wait for suggestions to appear.

-SpeechSense is now performing semantic analysis of all dialogs selected for the report and generating possible key phrases for the specified semantic attribute.
-If there are more than 1,000 dialogs in the selection and you are not satisfied with the suggestions that were generated, click Refresh list for SpeechSense to re-select 1,000 dialogs at random and generate new suggestions.
+SpeechSense is now performing semantic analysis of selected dialogs and generating suggestions for the specified semantic attribute.
+If there are more than 1,000 dialogs in the selection and you are not satisfied with the suggestions that were generated, click Refresh for SpeechSense to re-select 1,000 dialogs at random and generate new suggestions.

 -